benfurber/wittrcoin-web/README.md

 Launches the integration test runner from [Cypress](https://docs.cypress.io/guides/getting-started/testing-your-app.html#Step-1-Start-your-server).
 See `yarn cypress` for other commands.

+Remember that it expects you to start the development server (`yarn start`) separately, as it will use it to run the tests.

 ### `yarn build`

 Builds the app for production to the `build` folder.<br />